Portable computer: Osborne 1

 The first mass-produced microprocessor-based portable computer released in 1981 was the Osborne 1, developed by Osborne, which owed much to the NoteTaker's design.
-The company had early success with the design and went public but later due to small screen sizes and other devices being released found trouble selling the Osborne.
+The company had early success with the design and went public, but later, due to small screen sizes and other devices being released, it found trouble selling the Osborne.
 The Osborne 1 is about the size and weight of a sewing machine, and was advertised as the only computer that would fit underneath an airline seat.

 Kaypro

 Another early portable computer released in 1982 was named the Kaypro II, although it was the company's first commercially available product.
 Some of the press mocked its design—one magazine described Kaypro Corporation as "producing computers packaged in tin cans".
 Others raved about its value, as the company advertised the Kaypro II as "the computer that sells for ", some noting that the included software bundle had a retail value over by itself, and by mid-1983 the company was selling more than 10,000 units a month, briefly making it the fifth-largest computer maker in the world.
 It managed to correct most of the Osborne 1's deficiencies: the screen was larger and showed more characters at once, the floppy drives stored over twice as much data, the case was more attractive-looking, and it was also much better-built and more reliable.